Nisarg12/Double_wild_battle/ReadMe.txt

    For default, the codes will be assembled at 0xF00000.

-2. The codes assumes that you've expanded the battle script command table, and have the command "callasm" installed.
+2. The codes assume that you've expanded the battle script command table, and have the command "callasm" installed.
    You can define the index of the command in "src/include/battle_script.h".